Aliases for FGF1 Gene

 GeneCards Summary for FGF1 Gene

 FGF1 (Fibroblast Growth Factor 1) is a Protein Coding gene.
 Diseases associated with FGF1 include Overnutrition and Sclerosteosis.
-Among its related pathways are RET signaling and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include growth factor activity and Hsp70 protein binding.
+Among its related pathways are RET signaling and Negative regulation of FGFR3 signaling.
+Gene Ontology (GO) annotations related to this gene include growth factor activity and Hsp70 protein binding.
 An important paralog of this gene is FGF2.

 UniProtKB/Swiss-Prot for FGF1 Gene